metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Distribution of Verification Vectors

 Once `key_share_ID`s have been assigned, the orchestrator MUST send each participant the full list of `verification vectors` — one for each participant — as a confirmation of inclusion in the generation process.
 The participant's own vector MAY be omitted, as it is already known locally.
-The `key_share_ID` of every other participant is surmised by the position of their `verification_vector` in the list.
+The `key_share_ID` of every other participant is deduced by the position of their `verification_vector` in the list.

-Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST securely destroy their key share generator objects.
+Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST destroy their key share generator object.

 _Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with `key_share_ID` assignment.
 In the latter case, the participant's own vector MUST be included, so that the receiver may determine its own `key_share_ID` by its position in the list.
+The verification vectors MAY be exchanged directly by the participants over a point-to-point channel, as long as the orchestrator records a commitment for their values.

 ### Exchange of Partial Secrets Between Participants